barbazul/1kfa/mod_guide_player.md

 to the supply rather than keeping it in your discard pile.

 Note: some moves instruct you to match Chinese Zodiac symbols on the corners of cards.
-The corners of Blessing cards have a "dragon" symbol, which is *wild*.
+The corners of Blessing cards have a "dragon" symbol, which is *special*.
 The "dragon" symbol matches all other symbols except for the "goat" symbol on the wound cards.